tansive/tansive/README.md

 ### Architecture Diagram

+This diagram is to set the context for the docker all-in-one quickstart image we'll use in this section.
+To learn about the architecture of Tansive, visit: [Concepts and Architecture](https://docs.tansive.io/concepts)

-Below is a high-level view of how Tansive components connect:
+Below is a high-level view of how Tansive components connect.

 ```
 +-----------------+      +-------------------+